washingtonstateuniversity/WSUWP-Build-Plugins-Public/query-monitor/readme.txt

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

 == Changelog ==

+= 2.10.0 =

+* Add a new panel which lists duplicated database queries.
+* Add support for displaying QM's output when viewing an embed.
+* Differentiate regular plugins from mu-plugins when displaying components.
+* Ensure early errors are always reported regardless of system level error reporting.
+* Ensure that script and style dependency highlighting is restricted to the scripts and styles tables, respectively.
+* Rearrange the Environment section output a little.
+* Various minor tweaks.

 = 2.9.1 =